osvobo/iCAT/README.md

 <br><br>
 <span><img src="support/media/iCAT-10.jpg" width="500"></span>
 <br>
-*NOTE: Before proceeding any further, the voltage reference (V<sub>REF</sub>) that corresponds to the maximum current that will flow to the stepper motors needs to be set.
-The maximum current of used stepper motors is 1.8 A. To calculate the Vref, use this equation:* <br>
+<i>NOTE: Before proceeding any further, the voltage reference (V<sub>REF</sub>) that corresponds to the maximum current that will flow to the stepper motors needs to be set.
+The maximum current of used stepper motors is 1.8 A. To calculate the Vref, use this equation: <br>
 **V<sub>REF</sub> = I<sub>max</sub>/2** <br>
 **V<sub>REF</sub> = 1.8/2 = 0.9 V** <br>
-*In order to set up the Vref, plug in the 'Arduino UNO' with 'CNC Shield' and the 'DRV8825 Stepper Motor Drivers' to the USB port, connect the negative probe of the multimeter to the GND, connect the positive probe of the multimeter to the screwdriver tip, set the multimeter to DC Voltage measurement, and use the screwdriver to turn the potentiometer until you get the calculated voltage.*
+In order to set up the Vref, plug in the 'Arduino UNO' with 'CNC Shield' and the 'DRV8825 Stepper Motor Drivers' to the USB port, connect the negative probe of the multimeter to the GND, connect the positive probe of the multimeter to the screwdriver tip, set the multimeter to DC Voltage measurement, and use the screwdriver to turn the potentiometer until you get the calculated voltage.</i>
 <br>

 8. Similarly to the previous step, interconnect the 'WAGO terminals' with the 'IRF520 Driver Module' using additional power wires.
 Next, connect the wire end of the first 'Pigtail Cable Jack' to the 'WAGO terminals'.
 The wire end of the other 'Pigtail Cable Jack' needs to be connected to the 'IRF520 Driver Module'.
 If needed, crimp the ends of any wires.